Peter-Hennessy/HACCP-FLOW/README.md

 # User Stories
 - As a user I want to be able to be drawn into the page
 - As a user I need to be able to see clearly where I want to go
 - As a user I need to be able to see text and images clearly
-- As a user I need to be able to contact the company with relative ease through Social media or alternative links
+- As a user I need to be able to contact the company with relative ease through social media or alternative links
-- As a user I need the page to load efficiently to add to the user experience
 - As a user I need to be able to get the solution to my questions